On the Frozen F-theory Landscape: Frozen models via ordinary F-theory embeddings

 which leads to the Weierstrass model:

-We demand that $e$ supports a $\widehat{I}_{12}^*$-fiber, and hence supports a frozen $7$-brane.
+We demand that $e$ supports an $\widehat{I}_{12}^*$-fiber, and hence supports a frozen $7$-brane.
 Subject to the prescription of Section~\ref{sec:frozenconstruct}, we define the gauge divisors

-which leads to the massless spectrum of Section~\ref{sec:aspinwallgross}, in the limit that all the $\mathfrak{sp}(1)$ singular fibers collide.
+which leads to the massless spectrum of Section~\ref{sec:aspinwallgross} in the limit that all the $\mathfrak{sp}(1)$ singular fibers collide.

 We now consider an analogous enhancement as performed in the unfrozen phase with the same massless spectrum; namely, we attempt to tune an additional orientifold onto the exceptional curve.
-This corresponds to the following replacement:
+This can be understood as attempting to tune the mass of open string states between the $7$-brane on the exceptional curve and the $7$-brane on the residual $I_1$ to zero.
+In the low energy effective physics, there is an identification of unlocalized neutral hypermultiplets between the two supergravity theories; the two tunings can then be identified with giving non-zero vacuum expectation values to the corresponding massless multiplets.